kai687/sphinxawesome-theme/docs/how-to/install.md

    npm install --global yarn
    ```

-   If you want to use the same versions of JavaScript packages as in the Awesome Theme
+   If you want to use the same versions of JavaScript packages as in the {{ product }}
    repository, use the Yarn package manager.

 1. {ref}`sec:fork-and-clone`.